rollercoaster-dev/openbadges-types/README.md

 ```

 See the test files and [Consuming Applications](#consuming-applications) documentation for more usage examples and edge case coverage.

+### OB3 Validation Limitations

+> **Note:** OB3 validation currently uses the official JSON-LD context (not a strict JSON Schema) and a combination of AJV and manual checks.
+This means:
+>
+> - Some edge cases or nuanced spec requirements may not be fully enforced.
+> - The validation logic is as strict as possible given the available context, but is not a full substitute for a formal JSON Schema.
+> - If/when an official OB3 JSON Schema is published, it is recommended to update the validation logic to use it for maximum conformance.

 ## Version Compatibility